Fanaen/fanaen.fr/content/_index.en.md

 ## Software engineering

 Polyvalent developer at [Method in the Madness](https://www.methodinthemadness.eu) and keen about software in all its forms.
-I like to solve technical issues for clients, co-workers, friends and family members alike.

 {{%/verticalchunk%}}